- These suggestions can help

 using the *5 key pad command.

-Call Equipment, this conference call service allows attendees to speak simultaneously with each other without degradation
+Call Equipment, our conference call services allow attendees to speak simultaneously with each other without degradation

 of sound quality.